DanishJameel/british-airways-reviews-scraper-python/README.md

-# british-airways-reviews-scraper-python
+# British-airways-reviews-scraper-python
-Python Data Scraper to scrape the reviews from the British Airways
+Python Data Scraper to scrape the reviews from the British Airways  websites